Local Option Economic Development Plan

 To be considered for financial assistance, applicants must provide a completed application, including all applicable attachments.
 Return completed applications to the grant coordinator or city administrator at the Municipal Building located at 400 E. Military Ave., Fremont, NE 68025.
 Click here for an illustrated overview of the entire application process.

 The Economic Development Plan is administered by a Plan Administrator.
 The Administrator will receive applications and submit them to the Economic Development Team as well as the Citizen Advisory Review Committee.

-The Economic Development Team will review the application in regards to project feasibility and the potential future economic benefit to the community and decide whether to recommend to the City Council for approval.
-If the Economic Development Team does not recommend the application, the business can decide to revise the plan and resubmit it to the Team for a second review or elect to present the existing plan to the City Council without a favorable recommendation from the Team.
+The Local Option Review Team reviews the application in regards to project feasibility and the potential future economic benefit to the community and decide whether to recommend to the City Council for approval.
+If the Local Option Review Team does not recommend the application, the business can decide to revise the plan and resubmit it to the Team for a second review or elect to present the existing plan to the City Council without a favorable recommendation from the Team.

 The Citizen Advisory Review Committee reviews the application to see if the proposed project is an eligible activity and is in compliance with the plan.
 Their recommendation is forward to the City Council.
 The final determination of the application is made by the City Council.